Tashkent: History as Chach

 In pre-Islamic and early Islamic times, the town and the province were known as Chach.
 The Shahnameh of Ferdowsi also refers to the city as Chach.

 The principality of Chach had a square citadel built around the 5th to 3rd centuries BC, some 8 km south of the Syr Darya River.
 By the 7th century AD, Chach had more than 30 towns and a network of over 50 canals, forming a trade center between the Sogdians and Turkic nomads.
 The Buddhist monk Xuanzang (602/603? – 664 AD), who travelled from China to India through Central Asia, mentioned the name of the city as Zhěshí (赭時).
 The Chinese chronicles History of Northern Dynasties, Book of Sui, and Old Book of Tang mention a possession called Shí 石 ("stone") or Zhěshí 赭時 with a capital of the same name since the fifth century AD.

 In 558–603, Chach was part of the Turkic Khaganate.
-At the beginning of the 7th century, the Turkic Kaganate, as a result of internecine wars and wars with its neighbors, disintegrated into the Western and Eastern Kaganates.
+At the beginning of the 7th century, the Turkic Khaganate, as a result of internecine wars and wars with its neighbors, disintegrated into the Western and Eastern Khaganates.
 The Western Turkic ruler Tong Yabghu Qaghan (618-630) set up his headquarters in the Ming-bulak area to the north of Chach.
 Here he received embassies from the emperors of the Tang Empire and Byzantium.
-In 626, the Indian preacher Prabhakaramitra arrived with ten companions to the Khagan.
-In 628, a Buddhist Chinese monk Xuanzang arrived in Ming Bulak.
+In 626, the Indian Buddhist preacher Prabhakāramitra arrived with ten companions to the Khagan.
+In 628, Xuanzang arrived in Ming-bulak.

-The Turkic rulers of Chach minted their coins with the inscription on the obverse side of the "lord of the Khakan money" (mid-8th century); with an inscription in the ruler Turk (VII century), in Nudjket in the middle of the VIII century, coins were issued with the obverse inscription “Nanchu (Banchu) Ertegin sovereign".
+The Turkic rulers of Chach minted their coins with the inscription on the obverse side of the "lord of the Khakan money" (mid-8th century); with an inscription in the ruler Turk (7th century), in Nudjket in the middle of the 8th century, coins were issued with the obverse inscription "Nanchu (Banchu) Ertegin sovereign".

 Islamic Caliphate

-Tashkent was conquered by the Arabs at the beginning of the 8th century.
+Chach (Arabic: Shash) was conquered by the Umayyad Caliphate at the beginning of the 8th century.

 According to the descriptions of the authors of the 10th century, Shash was structurally divided into a citadel, an inner city (madina) and two suburbs - an inner (rabad-dahil) and an outer (rabad-harij).
 The citadel, surrounded by a special wall with two gates, contained the ruler's palace and the prison.